mdundek/dockersuggar/README.md

 npm install -g dockersuggar
 ```

-Once instralled, you can use it with the commandline command `dockersuggar`.
+Once instralled, you can use it with the command `dockersuggar`.

 To get the list of available commands, use: